biocorecrg/advanced_linux_2019/download.md

 2019-03-06 18:59:14 (295 MB/s) - ‘README’ saved [4923]
 ```

-we can then use the program **more** to display part of the content of the file
+we can then use the program **more** to display part of the content of the file:

 ```{bash}
 more README